Crni-Bombarder/headset-PiCamera/README.md

 # headset-PiCamera
-Made in the universidad tecnoligica de Panama, in the supervision of Mr Danilo Caceres
+Made in the universidad tecnologica de Panama, in the supervision of Mr Danilo Caceres